Octavius-Dante/Arthelais/ex_5/Readme.md

       // var oPass = document.getElementById("idPass");
       // var sPass = oPass.value;

-      // Single = equalto is for value assignment
+      // Single = equal to is for value assignment
-      // Double == equalto is for Compare value
+      // Double == equal to is for Compare value
-      // Triple === equalto is for Compare value and Data type
+      // Triple === equal to is for Compare value and Data type

       if (sUser === "dante" && sPass === "dante"){
         document.write('Login success');